Climate

 Climate in Nigeria

 Nigeria, a country in West Africa, is made up of six geopolitical zones: South-South, South-West, South-East, North-East, North-West, and North-Central.
+Weather conditions vary across these regions due to several factors:

 Factors Influencing Nigeria's Climate

 - Latitude and location: Nigeria spans from the tropical rainforest in the south to the semi-arid Sahel in the north.
+This variation in latitude affects temperature, humidity, and rainfall levels.

 - Proximity to water bodies: The Atlantic Ocean influences the climate of coastal areas like Lagos and Port Harcourt, bringing frequent rainfall and humidity.